Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator needs to configure a solution that will deliver digital content to a set of authorized users through Amazon CloudFront.
 Unauthorized users must be restricted from access.
 Which solution will meet these requirements?

 - [ ] Store the digital content in an Amazon S3 bucket that does not have public access blocked.
 Use signed URLs to access the S3 bucket through CloudFront.
 - [x] Store the digital content in an Amazon S3 bucket that has public access blocked.
-Use an origin access identity (OAI) to deliver the content through CloudFront.
+Use an Origin Access Identity (OAI) to deliver the content through CloudFront.
 Restrict S3 bucket access with signed URLs in CloudFront.
 - [ ] Store the digital content in an Amazon S3 bucket that has public access blocked.
-Use an origin access identity (OAI) to deliver the content through CloudFront.
+Use an Origin Access Identity (OAI) to deliver the content through CloudFront.
 Enable field-level encryption.
 - [ ] Store the digital content in an Amazon S3 bucket that does not have public access blocked.
 Use signed cookies for restricted delivery of the content through CloudFront.

 ### A company has a high-performance Windows workload.
 The workload requires a storage volume that provides consistent performance of 10,000 IOPS.
 The company does not want to pay for additional unneeded capacity to achieve this performance.
 Which solution will meet these requirements with the LEAST cost?